Charitable Choices: Alison Fiorini of Jordana’s Rainbows Foundation

-Jordana’s Rainbows Foundation is a registered Canadian charitable organization that raises research monies for childhood cancer.
+Jordana’s Rainbows Foundation is a registered Canadian charitable organization that raises money for childhood cancer research.
 We spoke with Alison Fiorini, Co-Founder, to find out more about them.

 Describe your charity/non-profit/volunteer work in a few sentences: